NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/6_documenting_extension.rst

 Now that you have created documentation for your extension, it is time to learn how to publish in the NDX catalog.

-See published extensions and learn how to share your extension on the `NDX Catalog website <https://nwb-extensions.github.io/>`_.
+See published extensions and learn how to share your extension on the :ndx-catalog:`NDX Catalog website <>`.